 Lily Bonwich studied studio art and environmental geoscience at DePauw University.
 She served as Public Relations officer for the DePauw Environmental Club, Environmental Chair for her sorority, and co-founder of a reusable bottle initiative that reduced the sale of plastic bottles on campus.
-Since college, Lily has been a volunteer for the Special Olympics and fan of local nonprofit organizations.
-She provides development support for the Center.
+Lily is also a founding board member of the Friends of Lake Monroe in Bloomington.
+She provides administrative and development support for the Center.

 Joe is a graduate of Washington University School of Law in St. Louis and Indiana University.
 While at WashU, Joe was Vice-President of the American Constitution Society and an Intern for the Interdisciplinary Environmental Law Clinic.
 He spent his law school summers working on Mayor Joe Hogsett’s Campaign and as a law clerk for the Department of Housing and Urban Development’s Office of General Counsel.
 Joe entered law school seeking to serve the public interest and has found a perfect fit at the CLC, protecting and preserving Indiana’s unique and beautiful natural world.

 Ann S. Maxwell, Office Manager